- Alumni & Donors

 Please note that two years of English or French foreign language courses alone are not sufficient.

 Option 3: complete a Summer School language assessment and upload it as part of your application file.
-The Summer School language assessments, which include an English language assessment to demonstrate at least Level B2 proficiency, and French language assessments for all levels, will be available on the website when the application opens in January 2018.
+The Summer School language assessments include an English language assessment to demonstrate at least Level B2 proficiency and French language assessments for all levels.